solody/drupal-facets/README.txt

   a filter for all negative values.
 - `!`: Filter for items without a value for this field (i.e., the "missing" facet).

+FAQ
+---

+Q: Why do the facets disappear after a refresh.
+A: We don't support cached views, change the view to disable caching.

+Q: Why doesn't chosen (or similiar javascript dropdown replacement) not work with the dropdown widget.
+A: Because the dropdown we create for the widget is created trough javascript, the chosen module (and others, probably) doesn't find the select element.
+So the library should be attached to the block in custom code, we haven't done this in facets because we don't want to support all possible frameworks.
+See https://www.drupal.org/node/2853121 for more information.